 If you are experiencing any symptoms, please call the Colonial Health Center at 202-994-5300.
 This number is answered 24/7 by a clinician who can evaluate you for treatment or a referral.
 Also, please schedule an appointment for a symptomatic test at the Foggy Bottom Campus testing center.

 If at any time during the semester you depart the D.C. metropolitan region and travel to and return from a high-risk state as determined by the District of Columbia Department of Health (D.C.
 Health), D.C. requires a 14-day quarantine, regardless of test results before returning to campus for in-person activity.
 Under this guidance, reporting to the test site and other efforts to obtain healthcare are allowed during quarantine.
 Virginia does not have a comparable quarantine requirement.

-If you are a student who has been approved to live on-campus, you are required to quarantine in your room for 14 days after you move-in your residence hall, except to attend mandatory testing at the Smith Center or to seek medical care.
+If you are a student who has been approved to live on-campus, you are required to quarantine in your room for 14 days after you move-in your residence hall, except to attend mandatory testing on the Foggy Bottom Campus or to seek medical care.
 Students arriving from states on D.C.’s high-risk list will be required to complete the D.C.-mandated 14-day quarantine.
 Students who arrive having not traveled to any state on the D.C. high risk list will be considered for discontinuation of quarantine following two negative tests and completion of the required travel history survey.
 Students will receive individual notification from the Campus COVID Support Team (CCST) upon clearance to discontinue quarantine.
 Please review your welcome home email for additional information.

-If you are a student living off-campus you are required to follow the local guidelines of the state that you are living in (likely MD, VA or D.C.), in addition to all university policies and directives.
+If you are a student living off-campus you are required to follow the local guidelines of the state that you are living in (likely Maryland, Virginia or D.C.), in addition to all university policies and directives.